florina-muntenescu/StreamPlayer/README.md

 ### Installation

-Put the jar in your libs folder and add this on your build.gradle file
+Put the jar in your libs folder and add this on your build.gradle file:
 ```groovy
 compile files('libs/StreamPlayer.jar')
 ```

 What to add in the *AndroidManifest.xml* file:

-To allow playing, the following service needs to be added
+To allow playing, the following service needs to be added:
 ```xml
 <service android:name="com.android.magic.stream.player.MediaPlayerService"/>
 ```